nmeum/editline-tabcomp/README.md

 	$ make

-The example completes any input starting with a `f` character.
+The example completes any input starting with an `f` character.

 ## License